Chapter 31 - Veteran Readiness and Employment

-Vocational Rehabilitation is a program for veterans with service-connected disabilities.
+Veteran Readiness and Employment is a program for veterans with service-connected disabilities.
 The intent of the program is to help you become employed.
 The program provides 48 months of vocational training.
 You must be in a program that trains you to perform a job.
 The VA will cover your training and pay you a subsistence allowance.
-Note: If you are also eligible for the Post 9/11 G.I.
-Bill, you may choose the higher of the two subsistance allowances (effective August 1, 2011).
+Your family members may also qualify for certain benefits.

 To qualify while still in the service you must: